About the Author

 Key Players & Topics In This Article

-2014 Travis County primary: held March 4, 2014.
-Notable races decided included Sarah Eckhardt's defeat of Andy Brown for the Democratic nominee for County Judge and Brigid Shea's defeat of Garry Brown and Richard Jung for the Democratic nominee for Commissioner Pct.
+2014 Travis County primary: Held March 4, 2014, during this election notable races decided included Sarah Eckhardt's defeat of Andy Brown for the Democratic nominee for County Judge and Brigid Shea's defeat of Garry Brown and Richard Jung for the Democratic nominee for Commissioner Pct.
 1.

 SH45SW: A controversial road project that supporters argue would ease traffic traveling through areas of far Southwest Travis and far Southeastern Hays County.
 Opponents argue that the environmental impact of the effort, which runs close to sensitive land, is not worth that risk.
 The debate over the issue goes back as far as the mid-1980s.